-Also known as AGRI 156 Advisory: Eligibility for ENGL 1A
+Also known as AGRI 156 Advisory: Eligibility for ENGL 1A Hours: 108 (54 lecture, 54 laboratory)

 Emphasizes structure, growth, physiology and reproduction of flowering plants and their responses to modifications and environment; including propagation, media, soil and plant nutrition.
 Explores the interrelationship of plant science with other life sciences and technology.
 Applies principles of plant science to agricultural systems.
 (CSU, UC)